- A tan is your skin’s defense mechanism in response to receiving too much ultraviolet (UV) radiation from sunlight or other sources.

 Some people use tanning beds in the pursuit of a bronzed glow year-round.
 However, the U.S. Food and Drug Administration (FDA) advises that we completely avoid artificial UV sources such as tanning beds.
 According to the FDA, the sunlamps in tanning beds may be more dangerous than the sun.
 Unlike the sun, which comes and goes depending on the weather, you can use tanning beds at the same intensity every day of the year.
 This increases exposure and health risk.
 On that same note, the United States Department of Health and Human Services and the World Health Organization's International Agency of Research on Cancer panel have stated that UV radiation from the sun as well as artificial sources like tanning beds are a known carcinogen, which means that they may cause cancer.

 Ultraviolet light is the invisible radiation in light and contains the following three layers:

-- UVA: weakest; ages skin, tends to cause allergic reactions (rash)
+- UVA: weakest UV ray, ages skin and tends to cause allergic reactions (rash)

 - UVB: burns and ages skin, most responsible for sunburns

-- UVC: most dangerous, but not seen as a threat because it does not penetrate the Earth’s ozone layer
+- UVC: most dangerous, but not seen as a threat because it doesn’t penetrate the Earth’s ozone layer

 Both UVB and UVA rays penetrate the skin and pose a risk for skin cancer.